Free Barcode Generator: Create UPC, EAN,

 PDF417

 Compact square 2D barcode with high data capacity.
 Common in healthcare, electronics, and automotive for small-part marking.
+Readable down to a few millimetres square.

 Healthcare, electronics, automotive